lavifb/pyChess/README.md

 Examples of valid possible moves are `Nf3`, `e4`, `e2-e4`, `Qxd7`, `exd5`

+The board is shown using Unicode Chess glyphs.
+If they render weird, try using a different font or rendering without glyphs using the `g` input.

 ### Features
 - [x] Basic moving of pieces
 - [x] Printing board state